About Us

 Searles Valley Minerals manages extensive operations in California’s Searles Valley.
 Power and production facilities cover more than 339 acres at the Argus, Trona and Westend plants in California.

 Adjacent to one of the world’s primary ports, Searles Valley Minerals ships thousands of tons of high grade mineral product daily to major manufacturers in 52 countries.
 Overseas sales account for over half of our annual revenue.
-The Searles Valley Minerals sales staff has spent years cultivating and actively responding to the needs of markets in Western Europe, South America and the Pacific Rim.
+The Searles Valley Minerals sales staff has spent years cultivating and actively responding to the needs of markets in Western Europe, South America, Australia and the Pacific Rim.

 We are more than a commodity producer.
 Our mission is to meet the needs of our customers around the world with “leadership in services and quality.”
 Advancing technology around the globe and our rapid response to new demands and opportunities make many things possible — TV sets; personal computers; calculators; digital clocks; books and magazines; clean clothes; a tank of gas; reflective traffic signs.